 But God has chosen the foolish things of the world to put to shame the wise,

 The word “but” is a conjunction of strong contrast.
 In contrast to human wisdom, there is divine wisdom.

 God chooses simple trust in the gospel message to do His bidding.
 This is because human philosophy is bankrupt in its attempt to find infinite truth by finite means.
 God uses perceived foolish things as tools for His purposes.

 and God has chosen the weak things of the world to put to shame the things which are mighty

 The power of Christianity is in its message, not in its messengers.
 The power of the gospel does not reside in recognition by the high and mighty but in the power of the gospel message.

 Ro 1:16, For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.

 Note the three-fold use of the words “has chosen” (twice in this verse and once in the next).
-God makes it abundantly clear that God’s work is His work, not man’s work.
+God makes it abundantly clear that His work is His work, not man’s.